Stephencb0217/final-project/README.md

 # How to play
 1.Download Eclipse

+2.import the java se file(maybe you need)

-2.Download the Snake file
+3.Download the Snake file

-3.Complie and run the Snake
+4.Complie and run the Snake

 # Installation